aibyhana/ai-robustness-explorer/README.md

 A government agency wants to deploy AI to screen job applications for civil service positions.
 The vendor says it's 92% accurate.
 You're the regulator — should it be deployed?

-## Three rounds

-1. **You vs. the AI** — Review candidates and decide: interview or pass?
-Compare your judgment to the AI's, then examine its mistakes.
-2. **Spot the flaw** — Two nearly identical candidates got opposite decisions.
-Find what tiny detail caused the flip.
-Discover that age alone can reverse the AI's decision.
-3. **Find the bias** — Adjust a candidate's CV with sliders and uncover what the AI really cares about — including factors the job description says should not matter.

-## Key concepts demonstrated

-- **Accuracy ≠ fairness**: A system can be 92% accurate and still discriminate
-- **Inherited bias**: AI trained on historical data reproduces historical discrimination at scale
-- **Robustness failures**: Tiny, meaningless changes (1 year of age, 1 language) flip life-altering decisions
-- **Why testing must go beyond accuracy**: Bias auditing, robustness testing, and explainability requirements

-## The hidden model

-The AI has a logistic regression with intentional biases:
-- **Over-penalizes age** (learned from historical data where older candidates were hired less)
-- **Over-weights languages** (treats a 3rd language as essential when the job only requires 2)
-- **Under-values experience** relative to formal education

-The ground truth uses fair rules matching the job description: bachelor's + 3 years, or master's + 2 years, with age having zero weight.

 ## Run locally

 ```bash